 Who on earth is winning this French Open?
 Ranking the first-time grand slam champion contenders

-**Sinner's French Open Exit Leaves Zverev and Djokovic Among Leading Contenders at Roland Garros**
+Sinner Defeat at French Open Leaves Zverev and Djokovic Among Leading Title Contenders

-Jannik Sinner's fourth-round defeat at the 2025 French Open has removed the world number one from the draw at Roland Garros, leaving Alexander Zverev, Novak Djokovic and several other players still eligible to contest the title.
-The Italian's loss occurred on 1 June 2025 in Paris, ending a run that had included three prior Grand Slam victories.
+Jannik Sinner’s fourth-round loss at the 2025 French Open on 1 June in Paris has removed the world number one from the draw at Roland Garros, leaving Alexander Zverev and Novak Djokovic among the players still eligible to contest the title.
+The Italian’s defeat ended a run that had included three prior Grand Slam victories and came against a lower-ranked opponent.

 The Shock Exit

 Several players yet to win a major remain in contention.
 Alexander Zverev, the 2020 US Open runner-up and 2024 Olympic champion, has reached the semifinals or better at Roland Garros on three previous occasions.
 Novak Djokovic, already holder of 24 Grand Slam titles, continues to pursue a record-extending 25th but is not counted among first-time winners.
-Other names frequently cited by analysts include players such as Holger Rune and Lorenzo Musetti, both of whom have recorded victories on clay this season.
-Attribution for these assessments draws from pre-tournament previews published by Reuters and BBC Sport.Official and Player Context
+Other names frequently cited by analysts include Holger Rune and Lorenzo Musetti, both of whom have recorded victories on clay this season.
+Attribution for these assessments rests with tournament commentary and performance records released by the ATP.Implications for the Later Stages

 What's Your Reaction?